This post will provide several great ideas for things to do and see in Oxford, England.

 9. See the Bodleian Libraries

-With over 13 million printed items available, this is one of the most impressive and large libraries in the whole world.
+With over 13 million printed items available, this magnificent library is one of the oldest libraries in all of Europe.

 Located at Oxford University, the Bodleian Library is both an excellent location for book lovers to see as well as an amazing wealth of knowledge and information.